 Use your local server's IP and turn to https://gtmetrix.com to run a site audit and work through the issues that it presents.
 Some of the factors that influence page speed and load, and which could be causing your issue, include:

 Here are some of the ways that WordPress developers have dealt with their slow initial page load problem.

 If you’re lucky, it's a server issue caused by your host's policies.
 Shared hosting is particularly prone to slowing down your page load and speed, but it can happen even with dedicated hosts.

-Some hosts do throttle speeds for inactive pages, and there have been a lot of complaints around GoDaddy’s host loading speeds.
-Try transferring your page to a local host so you can identify if the problem persists.
+Some hosts do throttle speeds for inactive pages, and there have been a lot of complaints around GoDaddy's host loading speeds.
+Try transferring your page to a local managed WordPress hosting service so you can identify if the problem persists.